bharathsudharsan/Optimized-One-vs-One-Algorithm/README.md

 6. [Sensorless Drive Diagnosis](https://archive.ics.uci.edu/ml/datasets/dataset+for+sensorless+drive+diagnosis)  (1000 x 48 x 11): Features are extracted from motor current.
 The motor has intact and defective components.
 This results in 11 different classes with different conditions.
 7. [Sport Activity](https://archive.ics.uci.edu/ml/datasets/Daily+and+Sports+Activities) (4800 x 180 x 10): The dataset comprises motion sensor data of 19 daily and sports activities each performed by 8 subjects in their own style for 5 minutes.
 Five Xsens MTx units are used on the torso, arms, and legs.

-**If the code is useful, please consider citing ML-MCU and Edge2Train papers using the BibTex entry below.**
+**If the code is useful, please consider citing below papers using the BibTex entry.**

 ```
+@inproceedings{sudharsan2021train,
+  title={Train++: An Incremental ML Model Training Algorithm to Create Self-Learning IoT Devices},
+  author={Sudharsan, Bharath and Yadav, Piyush and Breslin, John G and Ali, Muhammad Intizar},
+  booktitle={Proceedings of the 18th IEEE International Conference on Ubiquitous Intelligence and Computing (UIC 2021)},
+  year={2021}
+  }

 @inproceedings{sudharsan2020edge2train,
   title={Edge2train: a framework to train machine learning models (svms) on resource-constrained iot edge devices},
   author={Sudharsan, Bharath and Breslin, John G and Ali, Muhammad Intizar},